dbos-inc/dbos-docs/docs/getting-started/quickstart-cloud.md

 npx dbos-cloud register -u <username>
 ```

+User names should be between 3 and 30 characters and must contain only lowercase letters and numbers, dashes (`-`), and underscores (`_`).

 When you run the command, it will ask you for some information, then redirect you to a secure login portal.
 Open the login portal in your browser and click `Confirm`, then create a new account.
 After you're done, go back to the terminal.
 If everything's working, the command should succeed and print `<username> successfully registered!`.

 ### Provisioning a Database Instance

 Next, let's provision a Postgres database instance your applications can connect to!
 You should choose a database name and an administrator username and password for your database instance.
 Both the database instance name and the administrator username must contain only lowercase letters and numbers, dashes (`-`), and underscores (`_`).
+The database instance name must be between 3 and 30 characters.
 Run this command (it should take ~5 minutes to provision):

 ```